-- our ability to successfully commercialize, market and achieve market acceptance of SUSTOL® (granisetron) extended-release injection ("SUSTOL"), CINVANTI® (aprepitant) injectable emulsion ("CINVANTI") and future product candidates, including HTX-011, and our positioning relative to competing products; - our ability to establish satisfactory pricing and obtain adequate reimbursement from government and third-party payors of SUSTOL, CINVANTI or any other products we may develop; - whether study results of our products are indicative of the results in future studies; - the potential regulatory approval for and commercial launch of HTX-011; - the potential market opportunities for SUSTOL, CINVANTI and HTX-011; - our competitors' activities, including decisions as to the timing of competing product launches, generic entrants, pricing and discounting; - whether safety and efficacy results of our clinical studies and other required tests for approval of our product candidates provide data to warrant progression of clinical trials, potential regulatory approval or further development of any of our product candidates; - our ability to develop, acquire and advance product candidates into, and successfully complete, clinical studies, and our ability to submit for and obtain regulatory approval for product candidates in our anticipated timing, or at all; - our ability to meet the postmarketing study requirements within the U.S. Food and Drug Administration's ("FDA") mandated timelines and to obtain favorable results and comply with standard postmarketing requirements including U.S. federal advertising and promotion laws, federal and state anti-fraud and abuse laws, healthcare information privacy and security laws, safety information, safety surveillance, and disclosure of payments or other transfers of value to healthcare professionals and entities for SUSTOL, CINVANTI or any of our product candidates; - our ability to successfully develop and achieve regulatory approval for other future product candidates utilizing our proprietary Biochronomer® drug delivery technology ("Biochronomer Technology"); - our ability to establish key collaborations and vendor relationships for our products and any other future product candidates; - our ability to successfully develop and commercialize any technology that we may in-license or products we may acquire; - unanticipated delays due to manufacturing difficulties, supply constraints or changes in the regulatory environment; - our ability to successfully operate in non-U.S. jurisdictions in which we may choose to do business, including compliance with applicable regulatory requirements and laws; - uncertainties associated with obtaining and enforcing patents to protect our products, and our ability to successfully defend ourselves against unforeseen third-party infringement claims; - our estimates regarding our capital requirements; and - our ability to obtain additional financing and raise capital as necessary to fund operations or pursue business opportunities.
+- our ability to successfully commercialize, market and achieve market acceptance of CINVANTI® (aprepitant) injectable emulsion ("CINVANTI"), SUSTOL® (granisetron) extended-release injection ("SUSTOL") and our product candidates, including HTX-011, and our positioning relative to competing products; - our ability to establish satisfactory pricing and obtain adequate reimbursement from government and third-party payors of CINVANTI, SUSTOL and HTX-011, if approved, or any other products we may develop; - whether study results of our products are indicative of the results in future studies; - the potential regulatory approval for and commercial launch of HTX-011; - the potential market opportunities for CINVANTI, SUSTOL and HTX-011, if approved; - · our competitors' activities, including decisions as to the timing of competing product launches, generic entrants, pricing and discounting; - whether safety and efficacy results of our clinical studies and other required tests for approval of our product candidates provide data to warrant progression of clinical trials, potential regulatory approval or further development of any of our product candidates; - our ability to develop, acquire and advance product candidates into, and successfully complete, clinical studies, and our ability to submit for and obtain regulatory approval for product candidates in our anticipated timing, or at all; - our ability to meet the postmarketing study requirements within the U.S. Food and Drug Administration's ("FDA") mandated timelines and to obtain favorable results and comply with standard postmarketing requirements, including U.S. federal advertising and promotion laws, federal and state anti-fraud and abuse laws, healthcare information privacy and security laws, safety information, safety surveillance and disclosure of payments or other transfers of value to healthcare professionals and entities for CINVANTI, SUSTOL or any of our product candidates; - our ability to successfully develop and achieve regulatory approval for other future product candidates utilizing our proprietary Biochronomer[®] drug delivery technology ("Biochronomer Technology"); - our ability to establish key collaborations and vendor relationships for our products and any other future products; - our ability to successfully develop and commercialize any technology that we may in-license or products we may acquire; - · unanticipated delays due to manufacturing difficulties, supply constraints or changes in the regulatory environment;

+- our ability to successfully operate in non-U.S. jurisdictions in which we may choose to do business, including compliance with applicable regulatory requirements and laws; - uncertainties associated with obtaining and enforcing patents and trade secrets to protect our products, and our ability to successfully defend ourselves against unforeseen third-party infringement claims; - our estimates regarding our capital requirements; and - · our ability to obtain additional financing and raise capital as necessary to fund operations or pursue business opportunities.